 On Kilimanjaro, it is acceptable to wear boots, trail shoes or both, as we discussed here.
-Compared to boots, the main advantage of wearing shoes is that they weight less.
+Compared to boots, the main advantage of wearing shoes is that they weigh less.
 This conserves energy in the long run, which you will need to tackle a big peak like Kilimanjaro.
 More and more people are ditching heavy boots and climbing Kilimanjaro in trail running shoes.

 Let’s talk about what to look for in a hiking shoe that makes it a good choice.